LittleNed/Toontown-Online-No-TTR/README.md

 Toontown Online source code with no Toontown Rewritten elements

 # Thanks
-Thanks to Disney, Toontown Rewritten, and the Toontown community for maing this source code possible.
+Thanks to Disney, Toontown Rewritten, and the Toontown community for making this source code possible.